 If you’ve read any of my novels, you will know that all of the books have one common theme: displacement.
-In The Englishman series Kaisa feels very much the foreigner in 1980s Britain, and as an outsider in the traditional and conservative Royal Navy community.
+In The Nordic Heart series Kaisa feels very much the foreigner in 1980s Britain, and as an outsider in the traditional and conservative Royal Navy community.
 My Nordic family drama, Coffee and Vodka , deals with the discrimination Eeva and her family face in Sweden.
 But being a foreigner in Britain today is worse than anything I described in those books.

 So how is the Brexit vote affecting me personally?

 I came to this country in the 1980s well before Finland was a member of the EU.
 In those days, because I had married a British citizen, I was given ‘Indefinite Leave to Remain’ in the UK.
 This was just a little stamp in my passport but ensured that I could leave Britain and enter it again without a visa and didn’t need a work permit.
 But when I renewed my passport, the then policy at the Finnish Embassy was that all old passports had to be surrendered, so I lost the only written documentation of my residence permit.
 However, by that time Finland had joined the EU, so I saw no reason to worry about my residence permit or citizenship.

 At that time I was also not able to apply for British citizenship because I would have immediately lost my Finnish one, and the children their dual Finnish/British citizenships.
 Britain is my home, but I was born in Finland and would be devastated if I had to become an alien there.
 The Finnish citizenship rules have now been reformed, but as I said before, I saw no reason to change my status as a European citizen.

 I didn’t think I would ever have to worry about my own ability to stay and work in Britain.
 Until now.